tegacodes/p5.js-education/README.md

 ```
 Only trick here is that you need to manually set the size of the iframe, so it works best if things are a standard size.

 Also note that you do not need links to any of your .js files or even to the p5.js file if you embed this way as you are just creating a window to see through to the html page of your naked sketch.
 The js paths are all happening in the embed.html page which we are looking through to.
+Here's a really crap drawing that shows what's going on...

  <img src="https://github.com/tegacodes/p5.js-education/raw/master/images/iframe-2.jpg" alt="tutorialFileStructure" width="600px">